 - Diversional Therapy Program for people who are frail aged (Campbelltown LGA)

 - Community Linkline Program (Macarthur Region)

 - Bell (Dementia) Program (Macarthur Region)

-- Recreation Program for younger people with disabilities aged 18-60 (Campbelltown LGA)
+- Recreation Program for younger people with disabilities aged 18-65 (Campbelltown and Camden LGA’s)